EduardoZepeda/coffee-bytes-hugo/content/posts/javascript/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

     run_async(main())
 ```

-## Web Frameworks for web development
+## Javascript vs Python for web development

-Javascript and Python have plenty of frameworks to choose from when it comes to web development.
+Javascript and Python have plenty of web frameworks to choose from when it comes to web development.

 ### Web Frameworks for Javascript